sakibulislam/SFTP_File_Transfer_Module/README.md

 7. Export the project as Runnable JAR file.

-8. Deploy the Java JAR in Linux server simply putting the JAR and app.properties file
+8. Deploy the Java JAR in any server simply putting the JAR and app.properties file

 9. Run the Java JAR file command: java -jar your_jar_name.jar